 - When copying books, enlarge or reduce your copy to fill the page.
 Or, if the sight glass on the copier you're using is not already framed, use blank sheets of paper to form a frame.
 Press on the spine of the book while copying.
 This will ensure cleaner copy and minimize the dark line separating pages.

 - Trim ragged or frayed edges before turning documents in for printing.
 This will allow faster completion of your job.
 Besides copying costs, we charge $2.00 per page if we have to trim your originals, and 25 cents per page for a make-ready (on the glass) copy; books, magazines, brochures, etc. are also 25 cents per page.
-Most books can be copied by reducing two book pages (87%) to one side of an 8 ½ x 11" sheet of paper.
+Most books can be copied by reducing two book pages (87%) to one side of an 8 ½ x 11" sheet of paper when copied horizontally.

 - Do not submit illegible or extremely light copy.
 Often, it does not print well.
 If you provide us the original, we can make a readable copy.